 - Pain and suffering damages

-Both aortic dissection and aortic aneurysm are life-threatening conditions.
+Both aortic dissection and aortic aneurysms are life-threatening conditions.
 Many people pass away before they reach the hospital and others pass away before or during surgery.
 If this happened to a member of your family, you may be eligible to pursue compensation through a wrongful death action.
 We can file this type of civil lawsuit on your behalf.
 Reach out to us today for your free case evaluation.